cloudfoundry/docs-dev-guide/deploy-apps/environment-variable.html.md

 Equivalent to the [PORT](#PORT) variable, defined above.

-### <a id='VCAP_CONSOLE_IP'></a>VCAP\_CONSOLE\_IP ###

-This is not yet implemented in V2.

-The IP address upon which application users can access the Rails console.

-`VCAP_CONSOLE_IP=0.0.0.0`

-### <a id='VCAP\_CONSOLE\_PORT'></a>VCAP\_CONSOLE\_PORT ###
-This is not yet implemented in V2.

-The port (on the network interface specified by `VCAP_CONSOLE_IP`) upon which application users can access the Rails console.

-`VCAP_CONSOLE_PORT=61858`

 ### <a id='VCAP_SERVICES'></a>VCAP\_SERVICES ###

 For [bindable services](../services/) Cloud Foundry will add connection details to the `VCAP_SERVICES` environment variable when you restart your application, after binding a service instance to your application.

 The results are returned as a JSON document that contains an object for each service for which one or more instances are bound to the application.
 The service object contains a child object for each service instance of that service that is bound to the application.
 The attributes that describe a bound service are defined in the table below.

 The key for each service in the JSON document is the same as the value of the "label" attribute.

 |Attribute|Description |
 | --------- | --------- |